bright/new-www/content/members/piotr-rutka.md

 avatar: /images/piotr_r2_team.png
 published: true
 ---
 Open for extraordinary people and extraordinary solutions.
 Business experience he has, taught him one thing – to believe in what you do.
-Android Developer who invests his free time in travel, playing drums and mastering Spanish.
+Telecommunication graduate, keen on working with many complicated gadgets and devices used in Bright office.
+Developer who invests his free time in travel, playing drums and mastering Spanish.